-(a) The candidate's general approach should be business-like and confident, and should show that she/he has knowledge and clear understanding of the recipes and methods being used, as well as a sense of timing.

-(b) Manipulation - correct use of tools, skill in handling mixtures, and large and small equipment.
-Correct preparation of dish, meat, vegetables, fruit, seasonings and flavourings, etc.

-(c) Judgement of consistencies of various mixtures (for example, scone mixtures, cake mixture, etc.) before actual cooking.

-(d) Good hygienic methods and economy in using fuel and food.
+- (a) The candidate's general approach should be business-like and confident, and should show that she/he has knowledge and clear understanding of the recipes and methods being used, as well as good timing and organisation throughout the test.
+(5 marks) - (b) Manipulation correct use of tools, skill in handling mixtures, and large and small equipment.
+Correct preparation of fish, meat, vegetables, fruit, seasonings and flavourings, etc. Note that the maximum mark available for manipulation should be reduced for low-skilled dishes.
+(20 marks) - (c) Judgement of consistencies of various mixtures (for example, scone mixtures, cake mixture, etc.) before actual cooking.
+(10 marks) - (d) Good hygienic methods and economy in using fuel and food.